 Debunking 4 Common Myths About Kids’ Oral Health

 When it comes to your child’s oral health, getting them started on the right track from an early age is the best thing you can do.
-Being informed about oral health in children will help you to do this more effectively.
+Being informed about oral health and good oral hygiene in children will help you to do this more effectively.
 Here are four examples of myths about kids’ oral health and the facts that debunk them.

 Myth 1: Baby Teeth Are Less Important